AlexanderMelox/AlexanderMelox/README.md

 i work for ibm as a ux engineer

-- 🌱 i’m currently learning typescript, graphql, and keystonejs
+- 🌱 i’m currently learning web components and Lit
 - 💬 ask me about [ux engineering, motion, react, graphql]
 - 📫 how to reach me:
   - alexandermelox@gmail.com